20211015 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 131 actieve gevallen van COVID-19 op Bonaire op 15 oktober 2021.
-Van de 50 binnengekomen testresultaten waren er 6 positief.
-Bron en contactonderzoek is gaande.
+Er zijn 133 actieve gevallen van COVID-19 op Bonaire op 16 oktober 2021.
+Van de 87 binnengekomen testresultaten waren er 13 positief.
+Van de meeste nieuwe gevallen is de bron bekend.
 Er liggen 6 personen in het ziekenhuis door COVID-19.
-Er zijn 12 personen hersteld van COVID-19.
+Er zijn 11 personen hersteld van COVID-19.

 Voor meer informatie over reizen, risicolanden en de actuele regels: www.bonairecrisis.com.